 What is the first thing that comes to mind when you read the word “migrant”?
 Would you be willing to donate part of your salary to an organization that guarantees a safer migration for those who do so?
 Recently, researchers published an article on the role empathy plays in the attitudes of people towards protecting migrants from violence.

-Nowadays, migrants from Central and South America who cross Mexico on their way to the north or that remain in the country face increasing violence at the hands of organized crime, such as kidnappings, forced disappearances, sexual violence, extortion and violent robberies while their cross.
+Nowadays, migrants from Central and South America who cross Mexico on their way to the north or that remain in the country face increasing violence at the hands of organized crime, such as kidnappings, forced disappearances, sexual violence, extortion and violent robberies while they cross.

 “Historically, Mexico was the place they transit through on their way to the United States or Canada, but in recent years we’re seeing a shift in this dynamic because the anti-migration policies of these countries are forcing them to stay here,” says Rebecca Bell-Martin, research professor at the School of Social Sciences and Government (ECSG) of Tec de Monterrey.